ms1963/SudokuSolverAndGenerator/README.md

 # Sudoku Solver and Generator

-Extensible Python code to generate and solve Sudoku puzzles applicable to standard Sudoku board with 9 x 9 positions and digits in {1,2, ..., 9}
+Extensible Python code to generate and solve Sudoku puzzles applicable to standard Sudoku board with 9 x 9 positions (= cells) and digits in {1,2, ..., 9}
 The dimension must be a quadratic.
 Standard board: dim = 3 and DIM = dim * dim = 9
-consists of 3x3 quadrants each of which is a 3x3-matrix of numbers.
+consists of 3x3 quadrants each of which is a 3x3-matrix of cells.
 Goal: place numbers 1..DIM {1 ..
-9} in each quadrant, so that after
+9} in each cell, so that after
 every step the following rule holds: there must be no identical numbers in any quadrant, row or column.
-Game is over when all locations on the board are occupied.
+Game is over when all locations/cells on the board are occupied.

 Internally, a Sudoku puzzle/board is considered in the following
 way: